 Disable Functions¶

-The disable_functions PHP directive prevents specific functions from being called in PHP scripts.
+The disable_functions PHP directive prevents specific native functions from being executed when called from code.
 It helps mitigate potential security vulnerabilities or enforce practices by forbidding usage of specific functions, even when they are compiled into the engine.

 This directive requires a list of PHP functions, separated by a comma, and set in the PHP.ini file: this is read at startup time and cannot be changed later.